saylesss88/nix-book/src/nix/hardening_networking.md

 </details>

-> ⚠️ I am not a security expert, but I have carefully researched and tested the
+> ⚠️ While I am not a security expert, I have carefully researched and tested
-> configurations in this chapter.Not every setting or method will be appropriate
+> the configurations in this chapter.
+The advice presented here is grounded in
+> widely accepted best practices and is generally safe and effective.

-> or necessary for all setups; some may cause compatibility or connectivity
+> However, since networks and systems vary, some adjustments may cause
-> issues depending on your environment and needs.
->
-> Always carefully research any changes before applying them, especially when
-> they affect critical components like DNS or firewalls.
-Network hardening can
+> unexpected issues, especially around critical components like DNS or
-> occasionally disrupt legitimate services, degrade performance, or block access
-> in unexpected ways.
->
-> Test adjustments in a controlled environment first, understand the tradeoffs
+> firewalls.
+Always review and test changes in a controlled environment before
+> applying them broadly.

-> involved, and only use what fits your threat model and workflow.
-Security is
+> Understand the trade-offs and tailor the settings to your threat model and
-> complex, and it’s important to tailor your approach to your unique
-> requirements.
-Take what’s useful, adapt as needed, and don’t hesitate to seek
+> workflow.
+Take what’s useful, adapt as needed, and seek expert guidance for
-> expert guidance for advanced scenarios.
+> more advanced scenarios.

+## Introduction

+This chapter offers a comprehensive set of network and privacy hardening practices suitable for Linux, especially NixOS.
+You can confidently implement the entire guide to strengthen your security and privacy.

+That said, every setup is unique, feel free to adapt or skip sections based on your needs.
+Start with the basics and build up as you gain confidence.
+The goal is practical, tested hardening tailored to you.

 ## Simple Privacy and Network Security Tips